Camelia Ceasar

-Camelia Ceasar (born 13 December 1997) is a Romanian professional footballer who plays as a goalkeeper for Italian Serie A club AS Roma and the Romania women's national team.
+Camelia Ceasar (born 13 December 1997) is a Romanian professional footballer who plays as a goalkeeper for Italian Serie A club Parma and the Romania national team.

 Early life

 Ceasar was born in Bacău, Romania, on 13 December 1997.
 Her family chose to move to Italy when Ceasar was five years old, and she took up an interest in football soon after settling in Italy.

 Club career

 Early career

 Ceasar began her youth career with Torino in 2008, but was already informally training with the club in the months prior where Ceasar would wear the number 9 shirt and play up front.
 By coincidence, Caesar was selected to play as a goalkeeper in training and was subsequently offered a youth contract with the club.

 Ceasar made the jump to Torino's senior team in the 2012–13 season at thirteen years of age, soon becoming the full-time starting goalkeeper for the Granata.
 Despite her performances in goal, Torino struggled in Serie A and ultimately finished bottom of the table to find themselves relegated to the Italian second division.
 Ceasar was offered a chance to stay in top-flight Italian football when she sealed a move to Milena Bertolini's Brescia side for the 2013–2014 season.